lqc/thinkcspy/source/functions.rst

 .. admonition::  docstrings

-    If the first thing after the function header is a string (some tools insist that it must be a triple-quoted string), it is called a **docstring** and gets special treatment in Python and in some of the programming tools.
+    If the first thing after the function header is a triple-quoted string, it is called a **docstring**
+    and gets special treatment in Python and in some of the programming tools.
     For example, when using PyScripter, when you type a function name it will pop up a tooltip showing the parameters of the function, and the text from the docstring.